v7ncentng/Connect-4-AI-Bot/README.md

 Refer to Keith Galli's Connect 4 Python for licensing. https://github.com/KeithGalli/Connect4-Python

 Different commands available to use:
 -p1 -> Agent who will be acting as player 1.
-Name of agent eg alphaBetaAI  default type: HumanGUI \n -p2 -> Agent who will be acting as player 2.
+Name of agent eg alphaBetaAI  default type: HumanGUI ## -p2 -> Agent who will be acting as player 2.  ##
--seed -> Seed for AI’s with stochastic elements
+-seed -> Seed for AI’s with stochastic elements ##
 -w -> Rows of gameboard (default: 6)
 -l -> Columns of gameboard (default: 7)
 -visualize (Bool) -> Bool to use or not use GUI